 With activity levels, you also need to consider various breeds.
 There are many dog breeds that are known for their high energy, even after they grow out of their puppy stage.
 Dogs known for athletics and endurance like Cattle Dogs, Coonhounds, Huskies, and Terriers are best for high-energy people.

 We’re just going to be upfront: vet bills are expensive.
 And necessary.
 If you can’t afford to take your pet to the vet, you can’t afford to have a pet.
-You need to factor in vet visits, heartworm pills, and any other necessary medicine, as well as the potential for emergency vet visits and surgeries.
+You need to factor in vet visits, heartworm pills, and any other necessary medications, as well as the potential for emergency vet visits and surgeries.
 Medical care is only part of the financial responsibilities of having a pet, too.
 Your monthly grocery bill will go up from pet food and treats and toys are necessary for exercise and mental stimulation.
 Before you adopt your pet, sit down and go through your monthly expenses and factor pet costs into your budget.

 With dogs, training is a big part of the relationship between the two of you.
 This is where you establish trust and dominance.
 Not just that, but you will run into fewer issues with bad behavior and teach your pup basic commands that can be very important to their own safety.
 There are many ways you can learn to train your dog, from books to classes taught by animal behavior specialists.
 Training takes a lot of hard work and patience, but it makes for a stronger relationship between you and your dog.
 While there are plenty of great resources available for training, group class are a great pick as they will help give your dog socialization skills and introduce you to fellow dog lovers!

 If you have gone through this list and have considered all these items, then you are ready to share your life with another creature.
 If not, take time to examine these tips and make sure you are truly ready to adopt.
 It’s important to be as prepared as possible so you can enjoy every day with your new best friend.